JacobGrisham/YelpCamp/README.md

 ```

 ## 📐 Tests
-The unit tests using [Jest](https://jestjs.io/) test the creation of data, the functionality of the schema, and the functionality of the validation.
+The integration tests using [Jest](https://jestjs.io/) test the creation of data, the functionality of the schema, and the functionality of the validation.
 The tests are iterated over each of the models: campgrounds, comments, reviews, users.
 To run the tests:
 ```
 $ npm test